 Our Compensation Committee consists of Mike Mulica, James Cassano, and Jack Steenstra, with Mr. Mulica serving as the Chairman.
-Following the Annual Meeting (and assuming all director nominees are elected) our Compensation Committee will consist of Mike Mulica, James Cassano, and Jack Steenstra, with Mr. Mulica serving as the Chairman.
 Each of these individuals is a non-employee director, as defined in Rule 16b-3 promulgated under the Exchange Act.
 Our Board has determined that each Compensation Committee member is "independent," as defined under the applicable Nasdaq listing rules, including the standards specific to members of a compensation committee.